 THE NATIONAL BACKBONE INFRASTRUCTURE PROJECT (NBI/EGI)

-Phases I and II of the NBI was completed and consists of the following:
+The Project is being implemented in Phases, phase I and II was completed and consists of the following

 b) Installation of Metropolitan Area Network in Statistics House connecting 27 MDAs